Kayracz/Rv10-Onlineshop/NOTES.md

-Maybe I'm missing something obvious, but at first glance, it seems that all of these views can be combined into a single one.
-Or at least, move huge chucks of them to a partial view (easy maintenace).
+Maybe I'm missing something obvious, but at first glance, it seems that all of these views can be combined into a single one; or at least, move huge chucks of them to a partial view (easy maintenace).

 ### Open questions